As long as I'm here, it doesn't matter where here is.

 He was called on it and offered remedies to fix it and chose not to accept them and has now decided to provoke an unnecessary fight for the purposes of politicizing, fundraising, and mischaracterizing Republicans.

-And we'll be back.
+And that's Hobby Lobby, and we'll be back.

 By the way, there was late in the day yesterday, Reuters tweeted the following.

-White House will consider whether a president can act on his own to mitigate the effect of the Supreme Court contraception ruling.
+White House will consider whether president can act on his own to mitigate the effect of the Supreme Court contraception ruling.

-That's why we ended up where we ended up in the first place, because he acted on his own.
+That's why we ended up where we ended up in the first place because he acted on his own.

 He's going to get slapped down again if he does it.